Eronmmer/url-shortener-api/readme.md

 ## Usage

 - `npm install`,
-- create your .env file and add your MONGO_URI and jsonwebtoken(later) details,
+- create your .env file and add your MONGO_URI and JWT_SECRET(later) details,
 - `npm run dev`